fkie-cad/friTap/release/README.md

 # Create release build

-In order to create a standalone friTap.py script we ensure at first that the used frida Javascript is on its latest version
+In order to create a standalone friTap.pyz script archive we ensure at first that the used frida Javascript is on its latest version

 ```bash
 cd <friTap repo>